konnekt/art and technology

 Deep Learning in Art

-A subset of artificial intelligence that uses neural networks to analyze or generate artistic works, often producing innovative and unexpected results.
+A subset of artificial intelligence that leverages complex neural networks to analyze, interpret, or create artworks, often yielding innovative and unexpected results that push the boundaries of traditional art practices.

 Digital Painting